Golden7ty8/Moral-Masks/README.md

 ## Controls (For Testers):

-Escape to go back to main menu, if already on main menu or lock screen, will quit game.
+Escape: Return to main menu, if already on main menu or lock screen, will quit game.

 ## Code Orginization (For Contributors):